Pitfalls to Avoid with Retargeting Campaigns

 With this in mind, there are a number of potential pitfalls to take into consideration when creating a successful retargeting strategy.

 Not Understanding Your Audience and Their Behavior

-Ideally, this is an initial step when designing your overall marketing and branding strategy, but it is also essential in retargeting, as to understanding what drives your visitors’ behaviors and what their needs are beyond the actual product or service.
-This can give you the leverage needed in your retargeting to convert them into customers.
+Ideally, this is an initial step when designing your overall marketing and branding strategy, as well as retargeting.
+The key is to understand what drives your visitors’ behaviors and what their needs are beyond the actual product or service.

 Not Refining Your Audience Segments

 A foundational requirement for a successful campaign is to segment your audience appropriately, based not only on your demographics but on the behaviors of your site visitors.